vannek/SqlPractice/README.md

 # SqlPractice
-A repository for practicing sql queries etc.
+A repository for practicing sql queries etc. From Infiniteskills.com